-Lower level concerns should be notified to as a Neutral Notification via online submission on the staff intranet.
-This is due to change to CPOMS Staff Safe in 2024-25.
-Neutral Notifications are regularly reviewed by the Head and the DSL.
+Lower-level concerns should be notified via online submission on CPOMS Staff Safe.
+Low-level concerns are regularly reviewed by the Head and the DSL.
 If the DSL, or the Head is the subject of the concern, the procedure below for more serious concerns should be followed.